Skip to main content

 Migration

-Blue whales migrate to warmer or colder waters depending on the season.
-In the warmer, subtropical seas they meet to reproduce.
-For feeding they head to colder seas, for example the Arctic Ocean and the Southern Ocean.
+Depending on the season, blue whales migrate to warmer or colder waters.
+In the warmer, subtropical seas, they gather for breeding.
+They primarily find food in colder oceans, such as the Arctic Ocean and the Southern Ocean.

 Abilities and Senses